Skip to content

 Dev loop

-# Regenerate design tokens (only when tokens.json changes)
+# Regenerate tokens when tokens.json or its generator inputs change

 bun run tokens

 Output lands at apps/native/WolfWave/Resources/widget.html.
-To spot-check, open that file directly in a browser, or run the native app and point your browser at http://localhost:<widgetHTTPPort>/.
+To spot-check the supported path, run the native app and open http://localhost:<widgetHTTPPort>/.

 Security